rajesh-babu/ImageLoader/README.md

 Make sure you have [Node.js](http://nodejs.org/)

-Open the command prompt go to project folder
+Open the command prompt and go to project folder
 ```sh
 node scripts/web-server.js
 ```